Conflux-Chain/conflux-doc/docs/light-nodes.md

 ```
 > cd run
-> ./conflux --config default.toml --light 2> stderr.txt
+> ./conflux --config tethys.toml --light 2> stderr.txt
 ```

+Alternatively, if you want your node to connect to the testnet, you will need to pass `testnet.toml` instead.
 Similarly to full nodes, you will know when your node is fully synced with the network once it prints:

 ```
 Catch-up mode: false